Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Redeploy_Services.md

 Before redeploying the desired charts, update the `customizations.yaml` file in the `site-init` secret in the `loftsman` namespace.

-1. If the `site-init` repository is available as a remote repository [as described here](../../../install/prepare_site_init.md#push-to-a-remote-repository), then clone it to `ncn-m001`.
+1. If the `site-init` repository is available as a remote repository, then clone it to `ncn-m001`.
 Otherwise, ensure that the `site-init` repository is available on `ncn-m001`.

    ```bash
    git clone "$SITE_INIT_REPO_URL" site-init